 On a Linotype, small molds called matrices are released with the press of a key.
 Assembled, the matrices move across the machine to a pot, where hot metal is squirted across them to form a solid, legible line of type.
 Once the line has been cast, the matrices move further up the machine to a distributor which reinserts them into a specific slot in a magazine, ready for reuse.

-Linotypes were standard in composing rooms for nearly a century.
+Linotypes were standard in composing rooms for a century.
 The Mergenthaler Linotype Company manufactured and sold tens of thousands from its factory in New York City and from agencies around the world.
 As the Industrial Revolution forever changed transportation with the automobile, the Linotype ushered in the golden era of letterpress printing.

-Replaced by a series of technological advancements beginning in the 1950s, the Linotype all but disappeared from newspapers by the mid 1970s.
+Replaced by a series of technological advancements beginning in the 1950s, the Linotype all but disappeared from newspapers by the late 1970s.
 The Burleson Dispatcher was one of six newspapers still utilizing the “hot type” method of printing when it closed on September 25, 1985.
-Linotypes are still found in Texas, some in museums, but most are hidden in the shops and garages of men and women who learned a respect for an old way of printing.
+Linotypes are still found in Texas, some in museums, but many are hidden in the shops and garages of men and women who learned a respect for an old way of printing.

 Linotypes, when cared for, will run forever.
 Can we say the same for our automobiles, computers, or cell phones?
 In a world in which technology seems outdated the moment it leaves the factory, Linotypes were dependable, efficient machines.